dosimont/dosimont.github.io/_posts/2017-03-08-parallelizing-alya-input-reading.markdown

     ...
     END_ELEMENTS

+or by defining an arbitrary number of elements per row.
+This information should be present in the header/metadata file.

 This [page](https://en.wikipedia.org/wiki/STL_(file_format)) offers a good example of a binary format through the STL format specification.

+Another possibility is to use an already-existing description format, such as the [ParaView](http://www.paraview.org/Wiki/ParaView/Data_formats) format.
+Basically, it seems that such formats are composed of a binary, which contains the data, and a separate xml file containing the metadata.
+Another exemple following this structure is [VTK](http://www.paraview.org/Wiki/ParaView/Data_formats).
+Thes question is: are one of these file formats able to represent all the data required by Alya?
+If yes, the idea would be to follow one of the popular _standard_ format.
+Some [fortran libraries](http://xml-fortran.sourceforge.net/) already exist to parse/generate xml, which could be convenient to deal with the metadata.

 # Analysis of Code-Saturn